 Restaurants at Keukenhof are mostly self-service but budget-conscious travelers may bring along their own picnic.

-- Several Bloemencorsos (flower parade festivals) are held in the Netherlands.
-One of the largest is the Bollenstreek parade at the end of April from Noordwijk through the bulb region and past Keukenhof to Harlem.
-These are beautiful to see but cause traffic chaos.
+• Several Bloemencorsos (flower parade festivals) are held in the Netherlands.
+One of the largest is the Bollenstreek flower parade at the end of April from Noordwijk through the bulb fields region and past Keukenhof to Haarlem.
+These are beautiful to see but cause traffic chaos — only travel on bloemencorso Saturday when on specific parade tours.

 Keukenhof Opening Hours and Tickets

-Admission to Keukenhof in 2024 will be by advanced reservation time-slot tickets only — buying tickets in advance is highly advisable as the numbers will be restricted compared to previous years.
+Admission to Keukenhof in 2024 is by advanced reservation time-slot tickets only — buying tickets in advance is highly advisable as the numbers will be restricted compared to previous years.

 Transportation to Visit Keukenhof in the Netherlands